💃 Animation Systems

 To update your newly created system, you must update it every game tick.

-as base, so we're going to add ticking code into update
+In our example we are using TileSyncableTickable as base, so we're going to add ticking code into update method.

 @Override